Got everything you need for that Italian trip of a lifetime?

 Say, “Buon giorno!” as you enter a small shop, as you walk into a booth, as you sit beside somebody in the lounge or waiting area.
 If you can, extend a firm handshake.

-You use this one around lunch time until around 3 or 4 p.m.
+You use this one around lunch time until around three or four in the afternoon.
 But don’t be surprised if native speakers open up with a “Buon giorno!”
 Many Italians skip “Buon pomeriggio” and just use “Buon giorno” during the daytime.

 You can use “Buona sera” after the “riposo” (afternoon siesta), that’s around four in the afternoon.
 “Riposo” is that time of the day when small shops close and forego one or two hours of business so proprietors can go home and eat a home-cooked meal and perhaps take a nap.